susanev/uw-stars-cse/143/weeks/week02/lecture-notes.md

 ```

 ### Interfaces
-* Interfaces specify certain behaviours without actually implementing them; they specify the _what_ without specifying the _how_
+* Interfaces specify certain behaviours without implementing them
+	* They specify the _what_ without specifying the _how_
 * In Java, classes must explicitly state the interfaces they implement

 #### IntList Interface